marcushwz/instrumentation-project/README.md

 ## Conclusion
-I would like to thank all my team members because without the teamwork it would be impossible to finish this project on time.
+Finally, I would like to thank all of my team members because without the teamwork it would be impossible to finish this project on time.
+This is my first time using LabVIEW and there are a lot more things I have to learn in order to make the projects more efficient.